roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 ```

-The model will output `262`, that is the right class for our `cat`.
-Our `inference` function takes a list of `Pil` images and create a batch, then it collects the right classes and convert them to a list of class ids.
+The model will output `262`, which is the right class for our `cat`.
+Our `inference` function takes a list of `Pil` images and creates a batch, then it collects the right classes and converts them to a list of class ids.

 Nice, we have our model setup.

 ## Server

-Next step is to create the actual gRPC server, the first thing to do is to describe the message and the service to gRPC in the `.proto` file.
+The next step is to create the actual gRPC server.
+First, we describe the message and the service in the `.proto` file.

-A list of all types for the messages can be find [here](https://learn.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/protocol-buffers) and the official python tutorial for gRPC [here](https://grpc.io/docs/languages/python/basics/)
+A list of all types of messages can be found [here](https://learn.microsoft.com/en-us/dotnet/architecture/grpc-for-wcf-developers/protocol-buffers) and the official python tutorial for gRPC [here](https://grpc.io/docs/languages/python/basics/)

 ### Proto